Go To Top Go Up Go Back Go Forward

 3. License File

-You may also change the initial (default) value of FMS Parameters in the License File by adding the following lines before the END record:
+You may also change the initial (default) value of FMS Parameters in the License File by adding the following lines between the FMSSET and RETURN records:

 FMSSET